DataBiosphere/jade-data-repo/README.md

 ## Terraform kubernetes cluster

 Clone the [terrafor-jade](https://github.com/broadinstitute/terraform-jade) repo and follow the terrform commands there to set it up.
+If you are setting it up in your own google project (e.g. broad-jade-<initials>) then you should replace 'dev' in the command with your initials.
+If you run the command using 'dev', it will try to re-terraform broad-jade-dev.

+### Setting up access

-Once your cluster has been created, go to the google cloud console->Kubernetes->Clusters click the Connect button next to you cluster info.
+Now that your cluster is terraformed, you need to be able to access it with kubectl commands.
+To do this, go to the google cloud console->Kubernetes Engine->Clusters click the Connect button next to you cluster info.
 Copy the command and execute it on your local system.
 Now, if you click on docker -> kubernetes you should see a check next to the cluster you just created.

-## Deploying to kubernetes

-### Deploying in your own test account (not dev, integration, etc)

-When a k8s cluster gets terraformed it will be running under the default compute service account for the project.
+Your cluster will be running under the default compute service account for the project.
 This account is used by Google Kubernetes Engine to pull container images clusters by default.
 It is in the form [PROJECT_NUMBER]-compute@developer.gserviceaccount.com, where [PROJECT-NUMBER] is the GCP project number of the project that is running the Google Kubernetes Engine cluster.

 Give your service account access to dev GCR: